Cloudneeti/docs_cloudneeti/saas/configuration.md

     * 	Read all identity risk event information

-- 3.4.2.
+- 4.4.2.
 Select the following delegated permissions <br />
     * 	Read user devices

-**Step-4** : Grant Permissions to enable the configurations
+**Step-5** : Grant Permissions to enable the configurations
 * Click on Grant Permissions to enable the configurations

-**Step-5** : Generate the Application Key
-* In App Registration blade, Click on the newly registered application if you had given the name "Cloudneeti" then click on the same
-* Click Settings
-* Click Keys
-* Enter a new description, Select a Expires value from the drop down and Click Save
-* The key value is generated, Copy the same for your record along with Application ID

 **Step-6** : Authorize Application ID to access your Azure Subscription resources